Installing Rocky Linux 8¶

 Rocky Linux ISOs are named following this convention:

-Rocky project web page has a listing of several mirrors located all over the world.
-Whenever possible, you should choose the mirror geographically closest to you.
+The Rocky project web page lists several mirrors, which are located around the globe.
+Choose the mirror geographically closest to you.
 The list of official mirrors can be found here.

 Verifying the Installer ISO File¶

 If you've downloaded the Rocky Linux ISO(s) on an existing Linux distribution, you can use the